 Take a look at this list of rich people in the UK.
 Not a single one of them attribute their fortune to working for someone else – they all run their own business in one form or another and they are living lifestyles that we can only dream of.

-So if I want to be rich I have to run a business, right?
+So if I want to be rich I need to be starting a business, right?

-If you run your own business, you have to learn how to market yourself.
+If you are starting a business, you have to learn how to market yourself.
 You have to deal with customers, tech-problems and accounting, as well as doing the job that you set out to do.

 When you’re employed, your employer does all that for you.
 As a locum GP, I don’t have to find a venue, employ admin staff, find patients or do anything related to running the business.
-I just turn up to the surgeries already established and run by someone else.
+I just turn up and see the patients on their registry.

 And thank goodness!
 I’m busy enough as it is without having to find my own patients too!

 Conversely, running The Female Money Doctor Ltd has been an upward climb.
 I have needed to learn how to use social media, write content (like this!), shoot videos, as well as really hard stuff like deal with trolls and my own lack of self-confidence.
-Running a business pushes A LOT of buttons, and after nearly 3 years of running it, the business pays for its own running costs, but doesn’t pay me to do it – this is a labour of love people!!
+Running a business pushes A LOT of buttons, and after nearly 5 years of running it, the business pays for its own running costs, but doesn’t pay me (yet).

 And this is what happens.